r4stl1n/condex/README.md

 	Change the frequency the index performs a rebalance tickcount - number (in minutes) between each rebalance

->index start now
+>index start

+	Start the index process

+>index stop
+	Stops the index process

+>index gen
-	Start the index process and buy all the required amounts of coins to match the desired percentages
+	Starts the index process and buys all the required amounts of coins to match the desired percentages

 ##### Debug Commands - The below functions are run automatically within the Celery task processes and are not required during normal usage of the index.